-Grandma’s Zucchini Muffins are the perfect sweet treat for breakfast or an afternoon snack.
-Per her recipe, they are full of coconut and walnuts.
-Coconut lovers will adore these!
+These easy Zucchini Muffins are the perfect sweet treat for breakfast or an afternoon snack.
+Shredded coconut and walnuts add an irresistible crunch!

 This recipe for Zucchini Muffins with Walnuts and Coconut comes from my Grandma Verie.
 My mom lost most of her recipes to a basement flood several years ago, but I had snagged this one prior and kept it in my own recipe book.

 It was written on a piece of scrap paper.
-On the back lives a recipe for Boiled Cookies from “Cecile H.”.
-I’ll be testing and sharing those cookies in a few weeks!
+On the back of that scrap paper lives a recipe for Boiled Cookies (which are no-bake chocolate cookies with peanut butter).